Random Feedback Shift Registers, and the Limit Distribution for Largest Cycle Lengths: Comparisons with Coin Tossing Sequences

 The symbols $I$, $J$, $I_k$, $J_k$ denote intervals of integers contained in the $(n+t)$-long interval $[0,1,2,\dots,t+n-1]$.
 We use $\ell(I)$ and $r(I)$ to denote the left- and right- endpoints of the interval $I$.
 A binary sequence

 has an $m$-{\it long repeat} at $(I,J)$ if $\ell(I)<\ell(J)$, $|I|=m=|J|$ and the two ordered $m$-tuples $(C_i:i\in I)$ and $(C_j:j\in J)$ are equal.
 We say that (\ref{eq 1}) has a {\it leftmost}\footnote{This terminology means that the repeat cannot be extended on the left.
-The concept is already standard in the literature, for example \cite[p.
-19]{AGG89}, where it is needed for Poisson approximation: indicators of ordinary repeats are highly positively correlated, hence the expected number, say $\lambda$, does not control a Poisson approximation of the form $\p$(no repeat) $\doteq e^{-\lambda}$.
-Then the additional requirement of being leftmost destroys the positive correlations, and allows Poisson approximation --- with a different expected value $\lambda'$ in place of $\lambda$.
-In the broadest view, expounded by David Aldous \cite{aldous,aldousreview}, occurrences occur in clumps, and the Poisson approximation for the probability of having no occurrences is $e^{-\lambda'}$ rather than $e^{-\lambda}$, where $\lambda$ is the expected number of occurrences, $\lambda'$ is the expected number of clumps, and $\lambda/\lambda'$ is the expected number of occurrences per clump.
-For simple situations, each clump of occurrences has a canonical representative; for sequence matching, leftmost is the natural choice.} $m$-long repeat at $(I,J)$ if, in addition, either $\ell(I)=0$ or
+The concept is standard in the literature, for example \cite{aldous} and \cite[p.
+19]{AGG90}. } $m$-long repeat at $(I,J)$ if, in addition, either $\ell(I)=0$ or

 This given, the shotgun edit of coin toss (\ref{eq 1}) is readily defined: make a list $(I_1,J_1),(I_2,J_2),\dots$ of all the leftmost $n$-long repeats found in (\ref{eq 1}).
 Let